National Parks that Honor the Legacy of Trailblazing Movements

 After the Civil War, the Industrial Revolution in America put many to work in new factories.
 Just south of Chicago, the Pullman Palace Car Company built its factories, as well as streets, a town, and housing for its workers as one of the first model, planned industrial cities.
 By 1883, over 8,000 workers lived in Pullman, but over the next ten years, as orders at the factory declined, tension rose among those working and living in Pullman.
 Wages were cut, but the rent charged for their company housing was not, and soon workers were left with what amounted to starvation wages as corporate dividends remained undisturbed.

 Unions began to form and on May 11, 1894, a strike broke out among factory workers who walked out after failed negotiations for better wages and living conditions.
 The American Railway Union facilitated a national boycott of handling Pullman cars, drastically effecting rail traffic across the country.
 Violence and vandalism broke out as soldiers were dispatched to aid local authorities.
 The Pullman Strike was eventually quelled by an injunction from the Supreme Court, but its effects were far-reaching, including the formation of the first African American labor union, the Brotherhood of Sleeping Car Porters.
-The story of the strike and its lasting effects on a growing labor movement are preserved at Pullman National Monument.
+The story of the strike and its lasting effects on a growing labor movement are preserved at Pullman National Historical Park.

 Fighting Segregation by Riding for Freedom